Website Traffic Analysis: How to Understand Your Visitors

 Server Log Analysis

-- Cloudflare Web Analytics — Free, privacy-focused, but limited to basic metrics.
+Fathom offers a simple dashboard with strong privacy.
+Cloudflare Web Analytics is free and privacy-focused but limited to basic metrics.

 | Tool | Privacy | Ease of Use | Price | Best For |